 TYR SPORTS Men’s Hurricane Sleeveless Long John

-Great choice for the warm-blooded fellas with arms that big that they won’t even fit in the wetsuit.
+A great choice for the warm-blooded fellas with arms that big that they won’t even fit in the wetsuit.
 The Sleeveless long leg wetsuit type of model is also widely used amongst tri-athletes, where you will be swimming long distances and need the ultimate arm movement.
 I have seen many SUP-Surfers use those wetsuits in moderate climates, where the sun is shining but the water is cold.

 Made out of Neoprene.